pulumi/pulumi-aws/README.md

 # Amazon Web Services (AWS) provider

 The Amazon Web Services (AWS) resource provider for Pulumi lets you use AWS resources in your cloud programs.
-To use this package, please [install the Pulumi CLI first](https://pulumi.com/).
-For a streamlined Pulumi walkthrough, including language runtime installation and AWS configuration, click "Get Started" below.
+To use this package, [install the Pulumi CLI](https://www.pulumi.com/docs/get-started/install/).
+For a streamlined Pulumi walkthrough, including language runtime installation and AWS configuration, select "Get Started" below.

 <div>
     <a href="https://www.pulumi.com/docs/get-started/aws" title="Get Started">